ysBach/yssbtmpy/README.md

 * [Beniyama et al. (2022) PASJ](https://ui.adsabs.harvard.edu/abs/2022PASJ...74..877B/abstract) (priv. comm.)

 ## Notes
-Unit of `flam` used by astronomical packages unfortunately use strange cgs-style unit, erg/s/cm2/Å. In this package, we use a more standard unit FLAM_SI = W/m2/µm, following, for example, solar standard spectrum (ASTM 2000), engineering and physics fields, and spacecraft/telescope designs.
+Unit of `flam` ($F_\lambda$) used by astronomical packages unfortunately is a strange cgs-style unit, erg/s/cm2/Å. In this package, we use a more standard unit FLAM_SI = W/m2/µm, following, for example, solar standard spectrum (ASTM 2000), engineering and physics fields, and spacecraft/telescope designs.
 Conversion is:
   1 FLAM_SI = 10 FLAM_ASTRONOMY (if your flux in classical astronomical FLAM, divide it by 10 to get FLAM_SI)
+For `fnu` ($F_\nu$), we use Jy, which is widely used in radio sciences.

 **Why "ys"sbtmpy?
 The name "sbtmpy" is too general, and I believe a better package should take that name, so I decided not to occupy the name.
 I see many useless packages that preoccupy meaningful names...**